-Search the museum’s entire collection or take a virtual 3D tour of current exhibits featured on the NGA home page.
+Search the museum’s entire collection, take a virtual tour or browse exhibits featured on the NGA home page.
 When taking a virtual gallery tour, you can get a description of individual works in the gallery by clicking on the small colored dots associated with each work.
 Some buttons enable you to listen to an audio description or see related video clips.
 Be sure to select the “Learn more about this work” link to view a full-sized image of the work.

 Featured online exhibits